hello-robot/stretch_hardware_guides/docs/hardware_guide_re2.md

 [OET BULLETIN NO. 62](https://transition.fcc.gov/bureaus/oet/info/documents/bulletins/oet62/oet62rev.pdf), titled "UNDERSTANDING THE FCC REGULATIONS FOR COMPUTERS AND OTHER DIGITAL DEVICES" from December 1993 provides further clarification of the Section 15.103(c) exemption: “*Test equipment* includes devices used for maintenance, research, evaluation, simulation and other analytical or scientific applications in areas such as industrial plants, public utilities, hospitals, universities, laboratories, automotive service centers and electronic repair shops.”

 ------
-<div align="center"> All materials are Copyright 2020 by Hello Robot Inc. The Stretch re2 robot has patents pending</div>
+<div align="center"> All materials are Copyright 2022 by Hello Robot Inc. Hello Robot and Stretch are registered trademarks.
+The Stretch RE1 and RE2 robots are covered by U.S. Patent 11,230,000 and other patents pending.</div>